Air India: Financial trouble, merger with Indian and later (2000–2022)

 On 1 March 2009, Air India made Frankfurt Airport its international hub for onward connections to the United States from India.
 However, the airline shut down the Frankfurt hub on 30 October 2010 because of high operating costs.
 In 2010, financially less lucrative routes were terminated and the airline planned to open a new hub for its international flights at Dubai.
 In 2012, a study commissioned by the Corporate Affairs Ministry recommended that Air India should be partly privatised.
-In May 2012, the carrier invited offers from banks to raise up $800 million via external commercial borrowing and bridge financing.
+In May 2012, the carrier invited offers from banks to raise $800 million via external commercial borrowing and bridge financing.
 In May 2012, the airline was fined $80,000 by the US Transportation Department for failing to post customer service and tarmac delay contingency plans on its website and adequately inform passengers about its optional fees.

 In 2013, the then-Civil Aviation Minister Ajit Singh stated privatisation was the key to the airline's survival.
 However, the opposition led by the BJP and the CPI(M) slammed the government.
-In 2013, the Indian government planned to delay equity infusion of ₹300 billion that was slated to be infused into the airline slowly over a period of eight years.
+In 2013, the Indian government planned to delay equity infusion of ₹300 billion that was slated to be infused into the airline slowly over eight years.
 In January 2013, Air India cleared a part of its pending dues through funds raised by selling and leasing back the newly acquired Boeing 787 Dreamliners.
 In March 2013, the airline posted its first positive EBITDA after almost six years and 20% growth in its operating revenue since the previous financial year.
 Air India Limited split its engineering and cargo businesses into two separate subsidiaries, Air India Engineering Services Limited (AIESL) and Air India Transport Services Limited (AITSL) in 2013.
 In December 2013, the airline appointed veteran pilot SPS Puri as its head of operations.
 The appointment was criticised by the Air India pilots union as Puri allegedly has multiple violations to his name.